 1. Affordable Care Act Changes

-Although the proposed destruction and replacement of the Affordable Care Act did not take place with the last administration change as was expected, you will still notice changes throughout the health insurance industry in the next few years.
+Although the proposed destruction and replacement of the Affordable Care Act did not take place with the last administration change as was expected.
+You will still notice changes throughout the health insurance industry in the next few years.

-More insurers may opt out of the marketplace while tweaks to the law help to drive down prices for the middle class.
+More insurers may opt-out of the marketplace while tweaks to the law help to drive down prices for the middle class.

 2. Enhanced Mobile Health Technology

-Mobile healthcare has drastically changed care for those living in rural areas, and improved communication and informatics will continue to drive this form of care even for those living in the city.
+Mobile healthcare has drastically changed care for those living in rural areas.
+And improved communication and informatics will continue to drive this form of care even for those living in the city.

 Mobile healthcare will also help your doctor treat you after surgery without having to set foot in the hospital.
-With the growing number of BSN-credentialed nurses in the field, the need is ever higher for health information to be pulled up quickly online.
+With the growing number of BSN-credentialed nurses in the field, the need is even higher for health information to be pulled up quickly online.

 3. New Energy Sources

-When it comes to radiologic imaging, the past has mostly seen its use as a way to observe internal anatomical structures and human tissue; however, new advancements in energy sources will allow researchers to evaluate tissues on a cellular and even molecular level.
+When it comes to radiologic imaging, the past has mostly seen its use as a way to observe internal anatomical structures and human tissue.
+However, new advancements in energy sources will allow researchers to evaluate tissues on a cellular and even molecular level.

-These new magnetic radio frequency devices and the new capabilities they grant researchers will reduce the chance of misdiagnosis, making patient care safer and more reliable overall.
+These new magnetic radiofrequency devices and the new capabilities they grant researchers will reduce the chance of misdiagnosis, making patient care safer and more reliable overall.

 4. Increased Retail Health Clinics

 Clinics located in retail spaces will continue to boom with fewer people heading to the emergency room.
-This will help improve triage and care in the emergency room as retail clinics are allowed to treat increasing numbers of problems.
+This will help improve triage and care in the emergency room.
+As retail clinics are allowed to treat increasing numbers of problems.

 With the improvement in health informatics, retail clinic practitioners will be able to pull up your health information quickly online.